PetarSyarov/JAMF-macOS-scripts/README.md

 Enables SSH for a specified admin user, preferrably a LAPS enabled user.
 Intended to be used in specific edge cases where user is remote and their work shouldn't be disturbed, hence why this is not pushing for tools like JAMF remote assist.
 Enables SSH globally on the MacBookl, but restricts it only to the specific admin user.

+ # Restrict_login
+Restricts access to the MacBook to all users apart from ones specified in the script.